J. Michael Millis

-James Michael Millis is an American academic and surgeon specializing in pediatric and adult liver transplantation.
+James Michael Millis is an American surgeon specializing in pediatric and adult liver transplantation.
 He is Professor of Surgery and Vice Chair of Global Surgery at University of Chicago.
 He is also the director of Clinical Leadership Development Fellowship and Hepatobiliary Surgery at the University of Chicago Medical Center.
 He is known for developing new techniques of liver surgery that improved outcomes following liver transplantation and non transplant liver and biliary tract surgery.

 Education

 Millis graduated with a B.A. in Chemistry and Political Science from Emory University in 1981.
 Later, he completed his M.D. from University of Tennessee in 1985 and joined the University of California at Los Angeles as a surgery intern.
 In 1987, he also started research in liver transplantation at UCLA, becoming the Dumont Transplant Fellow at the institute in 1992.
-At the same time, he was an Instructor in Surgery at UCLA.
+At the same time, he was an instructor in surgery at UCLA.
 In 2014, he received an MBA from University of Massachusetts, Amherst.

 Career

 Millis left UCLA in 1994 to join the University of Chicago as assistant professor in Department of Surgery, becoming associate professor in 1997 and professor in 2002.

 In 1994, he also joined the University of Chicago Hospitals.
 In 1997, he was appointed the director of Pediatric Liver Transplant Program and Liver Transplant Program at University of Chicago Hospitals.
 He stepped down from the position of director at the Liver Transplant Program in 2006, being appointed again as the director of the program in 2014.
-From 2000 to 2016, he was the Chief of Section of Transplant Surgery at UCLA.
+From 2000 to 2016, he was the Chief of Section of Transplant Surgery at University of Chicago.
 In 2008, he founded the Transplant Center at University of Chicago Medical Center and led the center until 2016, stepping down to focus on his international efforts of improving surgical care and ethics, establishing the Global Surgery Program at the University of Chicago.

 Millis has done significant work in the area of global surgery, hosting dozens of physicians and scientists from China and other countries around the world desiring experience in the United States.
 He developed the Clinical Leadership Development Fellowship program at University of Chicago that provides people from other countries the training to lead clinical health care enterprises.
 He has hosted dozens of Chinese students, residents and faculty at the University of Chicago to provide them with first-hand knowledge of the delivery of surgical care at leading academic health centers.
 He has also facilitated visits by US residents, fellows and faculty to Chinese centers to broaden their exposure and experience.
 In 2015, he was appointed the Vice Chair of Global Surgery at the University of Chicago.

 In 2015, he became a senior faculty scholar at Bucksbaum Institute for Clinical Excellence and in 2017 a faculty member at the MacLean Center for Clinical Medical Ethics.

 Millis serves on the editorial board of many scientific journals in the field of transplantation and surgery including World Journal of Gastroenterology and Journal of Gastrointestinal Surgery.
 He is also the co-editor of Hepatobiliary Surgery and Nutrition.